turpaultn/DCASE2019_task4/baseline/README.md

 ## Baseline

+**Important update: 19th of May 2019, problem with annotations (export), the corrected labels are updated.
+This affects:
+- validation/eval_dcase2018.csv
+- validation/validation.csv
+The results table at the bottom have been updated.
+**

 ### System description
 The baseline system is based on the idea of the best submission of DCASE 2018 task 4 [1].
 The author provided his system code and most of the hyper-parameters of this year baseline close to the hyper-parameters defined by last year winner.
 However, the network architecture itself remains similar to last year baseline so it is much simpler that the networks used by Lu JiaKai [1].
 The parameters of the CRNN model can be found in `config.py`.